How to Enable or Disable Lock Screen Background in Windows 11

 Does disabling the lock screen background improve system performance?

-Disabling the background image can slightly reduce the resources used during the sign-in process.
-While the performance gain is minimal on modern computers, it can help older systems feel more responsive by removing the need to load high-resolution images before the desktop environment is fully ready.
+Turning off the background image can slightly reduce the resources used when you sign in.
+While the performance boost is minor on modern computers, it can help older systems feel more responsive by not needing to load high-resolution images before the desktop is fully ready.

 Why is the ‘Personalize’ option greyed out on my lock screen settings?

-If the personalization options are greyed out, it is often because your version of Windows is not activated or a Group Policy setting is overriding your local configuration.
-Check your activation status in Settings or contact your system administrator if you are on a managed work or school computer.
+If the personalization options are greyed out, it’s usually because your version of Windows isn’t activated, or a Group Policy setting is overriding your local configuration.
+Check your activation status in Settings or ask your system administrator if you’re on a managed work or school computer.

 Was this guide helpful?